gradle/gradle/design-docs/unified-configuration-and-task-model.md

 - DefaultModelRegistry stores RuleBinder implementations twice
 - Rule references are bound eagerly (should be deferred until the rule is needed)

-## DSL

-- Specify type of rule input
-- Specify type of rule subject
-- Plugin author specifies model type to use in DSL when type is unspecified
-- Mechanism for declaring new top level (adhoc?) model elements in build script

 ## Reuse

 - Fine grained reuse on build logic changes (e.g. connect rules to source that changed, and invalidate)